Mopeat/alx-low_level_programming/README.md

-More pointer and array strings
+Even more pointers, arrays and strings